 10 of the Best Learning Toys to Buy your Child

 Introducing different forms of play and the “right” types of learning toys believe it or not can help your child climb the developmental ladder.
 The right types of learning toys catered to a child’s learning development can help a child’s sense of security, mastery, confidence and independence.

 For example, learning how hard or how soft to throw a ball can help a child understand how hard or how soft to apply pressure to their pencil as they write words across a page.

-The right types of learning toys can enhance the following six fundamental developmental skills for a strong learning foundation:
+The right types of learning toys can enhance the following six fundamental developmental skills for a strong learning foundation, ability to:

-- Ability to take an interest in sights, sounds and sensations of the world
+- Take an interest in sights, sounds, and sensations of the world

-- Ability to build bridges between ideas and make them reality-based and logical
+- Build bridges between ideas and make them reality-based and logical

 Here are the top 10 learning toys we recommend to help your child climb that academic ladder:

 The Playskool Dressy Kids toy is great for building fine motor skills and basic functional skills.
 You wouldn’t believe how many kids today don’t know how to tie a shoe, zip up their own coat or fasten a button.
 It could be contributed to weaker muscle strengthen in the hands and fingers, possibly because of too much screen time instead of developing these other critical areas.